OAmezDroz/Blockchain_TravelTrust/README.md

-# Hardhat Boilerplate
+# TravelTrust with Hardhat Boilerplate

-This repository contains a sample project that you can use as the starting point for your Ethereum project.
+This repository contains a project that you can use as the starting point for your Ethereum project.
 It's also a great fit for learning the basics of smart contract development.